Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In math, we call these quadratic equations and make it so we never have to use two summations inside each other to add together such a result.
+In math, we call these quadratic equations and it makes it so we never have to use two summations (sigma) inside each other to add together such a result.
 Quadratics are good at producing curves and showing an object's path when you throw it as it is pulled toward the earth.

 <br /><br />

-When we multiply the square against itself, then is the same as adding a whole new square per square.
+When we multiply the square against itself, then it is the same as adding a whole new square per square.
 At 5x5, we then have 5 squares stacked on top of each other when we multiply by 5.
 This means we have to add another one-dimensional loop outside the two loops that add one new square layer per square, which creates a 3D cube.

 <br /><br />